 Other research indicates Gaucher disease cells themselves may trigger the accumulation of white blood cells and other immune system cells within bone tissue.
 When white blood cells gather together in large numbers, they release chemicals into the surrounding tissues.
 These chemicals cause inflammation and can ultimately interrupt blood flow to the bone tissue.
 Under normal circumstances, this process is self-limiting and stops before any damage to the bone occurs.

 However, Gaucher disease cells seem to continuously stimulate the body’s immune system.
 This results in continuous inflammation and unchecked interruption in blood supply to the bone.
 Complications like AVN, in which bone tissue dies, are more likely when white blood cells compromise the bone’s blood supply.
+Implementing natural ways to boost your immune system and reduce inflammation may provide benefit.

 Treatment Challenges for Those with Gaucher Disease

 Bone involvement in Gaucher disease poses unique challenges to patients and clinicians.
-Dr. Neil Weinreb, Voluntary Associate Professor of Human Genetics and Hematology at the University of Miami Miller School of Medicine, member of the North American Scientific Advisory Board of the International Collaborative Gaucher Group, and member of the Medical Advisory Board for NGF, says: “Pain is very nonspecific, which makes it difficult to evaluate in patients.
+Dr. Neal Weinreb, Voluntary Associate Professor of Human Genetics and Hematology at the University of Miami Miller School of Medicine, member of the North American Scientific Advisory Board of the International Collaborative Gaucher Group, and member of the Medical Advisory Board for NGF, says: “Pain is very nonspecific, which makes it difficult to evaluate in patients.
 In those with Gaucher disease, especially those with a new diagnosis, their symptoms may be so mild that doctors initially withhold treatments like ERT.
 Sometimes these people get used to symptoms, like mild bone pain, and are unaware they could feel better.”

 “But even if a person receives treatment, pain can acquire its own difficult characteristics, especially if it’s been present for a long time without being addressed.
 This makes pain much harder to treat.
 Many people with Gaucher disease experience chronic pain, which can lead to other complications like depression.
 This, in turn, has a huge negative impact on a person’s quality of life.
 Unfortunately, in these situations, standard pain management usually doesn’t affect outcomes all that well.”